 Your retirement may mean more than a financial payout, but thinking about your future finances today can make a major difference to how much money you have to live on tomorrow.

-As a starting point, have a go at Trish Power’s (the author) six-step retirement planning process: the results should give you some food for thought.
+As a starting point, have a go at Trish Power’s six-step retirement planning process: the results should give you some food for thought.

 Six-step retirement plan